 When teaching “Stay” I point my fingers to the ground in front of my dog’s nose.
+It is key to make certain that they are in front of the dog’s nose to make certain that you have its attention.
 Stay is one of those commands that most people already use a hand signal for!
 It is just important that you are consistent and use the same hand signal each time you command your dog.

 Signal For Come:

-Once you have started teaching your dog hand signals and you think he understands it is time to drop your verbal command and see if he understands the meaning of the hand signal.
+Once you have started teaching your dog hand signals and you think he understands it is time to drop your verbal command and see if he understands the meaning of the hand gesture.

 Just give a signal and wait to see if your dog comprehends, be patient and wait several seconds.
 If he does not, go back to teaching mode be pairing the verbal and hand signal together with treats.
 If he complies you know that he understands your signal!

-Now vary your commands, sometimes only use hand signals, sometimes only verbal commands and sometimes both to keep your obedience and hand signals strong!
+Now vary your commands, sometimes only use dog training hand signals, sometimes only verbal commands and sometimes both to keep your obedience and hand signals strong!

 It does not matter what hand signal you use as long as you are consistent and your dog can see the signal from a distance!